wundergraph/cosmo/docs/releasing.md

 We use conventional commits to automate the release process.
 This means that we use the commit message to determine the next version.
 The commit message must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+## Release Preview

+On every merge to the default branch, a preview of the release will be created.
+This preview will be available as a summary on the [Release Preview](https://github.com/wundergraph/cosmo/actions/workflows/release-preview.yaml) workflow.

 ## Notes

 This project uses [Lerna Lite](https://github.com/lerna-lite/lerna-lite) to manage the monorepo.
 Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.